krishbale/Chat-Apps-Encryption-Webhooks/log.md

 ----->Tasks:

 ->Research on multi part upload in minio   .
-->Created frontend and backend  to implement minio failed
+->Created and failed frontend react  and backend   to implement minio file uploading for large data.

--Blockers : Multi part implementation not avaible in minio.
+-Blockers : Multi part implementation not avaible in minio javascript

 ```